The most useful sentence in the archived version was also its simplest.

 Addiction threatens the stories communities tell about themselves.
 Many Jewish families have strong habits of educational ambition, social self-monitoring, and reputation management.
 Those habits can create resilience.
 They can also create pressure to hide weakness until the weakness becomes crisis.

 When communities insist that addiction contradicts who "we" are, they make it harder for people to ask for help early.
 They turn treatment into humiliation, and secrecy into loyalty.
 That is disastrous in any addiction crisis.
-It is especially destructive in an opioid landscape where the margin for error can be one counterfeit pill or one contaminated bag.
+It is especially destructive in an opioid environment where the margin for error can be one counterfeit pill or one contaminated bag.

 The communal task now is less denial and more capacity